-To practically manage a fleet of networked print and imaging devices, remote management is a must.
+To practically manage a fleet of networked print and imaging devices, secure remote management is a must.
 The device must allow authorized people to configure it, while rejecting those that are unauthorized.
 The process of managing the device must also be secured so that the network traffic associated with the remote management can’t be sniffed, stolen or abused.

 Lexmark devices include a variety of features to make remote device management easier, and more secure.
 These features can be configured through the device's embedded Web page.

-Printers and MFPs use certificates for HTTPS, SSL, IPSec, and 802.1x authentications.
+Printers and MFPs use certificates for HTTPS, SSL, IPsec, and 802.1x authentications.
 The Certificate Management feature allows the devices to integrate with a PKI environment by allowing the certificates to be signed, and also allows the devices to trust certificate authorities in the PKI environment.

-Backup Password provides access to the Security Menu of the device regardless of the assigned protection method or the availability of that method.
-For example, if an LDAP server or network is unavailable, an administrator would still have access to the Security Menu of the device to make the necessary adjustments for accessing the device.
+Backup password provides access to the security menu of the device regardless of the assigned protection method or the availability of that method.
+For example, if an LDAP server or network is unavailable, an administrator would still have access to the security menu of the device to make the necessary adjustments for accessing the device.

 To learn more about Lexmark's solutions, contact us today.